 Senior Vice Provost for Academic Affairs & Dean of Graduate Studies

 Professor, Department of Electrical & Computer Engineering

 As the senior vice provost for academic affairs, Mark J. T. Smith develops and implements strategic policies and practices that will allow the university to define and pursue future academic priorities.
 He also serves as dean of the Graduate School.

-Senior Vice Provost for Undergraduate Education & Dean of the School of Undergraduate Studies
+Senior Vice Provost for Curriculum and Enrollment and Dean of Undergraduate Studies

 Vice Provost for Advocacy and Dispute Resolution